Blejzer/finder/README.md

 # Files finder
 Bash script for finding files, writing their list and counting their number and total size.

-### General description
+## General description

+These scripts are intended to help administrators save time finding and removing old files, music and video content, that usually takes a lot of storage space, especially, like in my case, on my file server.

+### Getting Started

 My problem is that every once in a while, I have to go through the file servers and deduce what is eating most of their space.
 Sometimes, older files need to be archived or removed, but most of the time, its audio / video files that cause a lot of problems.
-Two scripts, for now, are made to help admins locate certain types of files to assess their size and location, to help them make correct decisions and plans regarding cleanups and assessments regarding space on their servers.
+Two scripts, for now, are made to help admins locate certain types of files to assess their size and location, to help them make correct decisions and plans regarding cleanups and assessments regarding space on their servers. scripts will search through the folders you provide recursively, save the found content that meets the criteria and save the results in one file and the list of files in another ones.

-## Getting Started

-These scripts are intended to help administrators save time finding and removing old files, music and video content, that usually takes a lot of storage space, especially, like in my case, on my file server.
+Later, you can use filesProcessor script and Remove, Copy or Move files to another location...
+Just feed it with the file containing the list and it's done.

 ## Prerequisites